Optum/runiac/examples/azure-hello-world/README.md

 This example assumes you are using your own login credentials to deploy infrastructure.
-In a real world situation, you most likely will want to use a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals), especially if you intend to use Terrascale in an Azure CI/CD pipeline.
+In a real world situation, you most likely will want to use a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals), especially if you intend to use runiac in an Azure CI/CD pipeline.
 A common approach is to use a service principal with a client ID and secret, as
 [described here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret).

 To do this, you'll need to modify the provided `deploy.sh`, and add the following four environment variables to the Docker container execution: